Q: Is this opportunity for me?

 Q: What kind of interns are we looking for?

 Our internship program is open to university students, recent graduates, and young professionals.
 Ideal candidates possess a strong passion for the defense of human dignity.
 We seek committed members with strong communication abilities and organizational skills.
-Interns must also be able to motivate and inspire others and love to bring people together.
+Interns must also be able to motivate and inspire others.

 Q: Do I have to be a WYA member in order to eligible for the internship?

 Yes, you have to be a WYA member to be accepted as an intern.
-You can become a member by signing the WYA Charter.
+You can become a member by signing the WYA Charter here

 Q: Are interns required to finish the Track A Training?

-Yes, interns are required to finish the Track A Training before the beginning of the internship.
-Interns need to be knowledgeable about WYA's history and mission as they represent the organization in various activities both regional and international.
+Yes, interns are required to undergo the Track A Training and are expected to finish it before the end of their internship.
+Interns need to be knowledgeable about WYA’s history and mission as they represent the organization in various activities both regional and international.

-Q: Can I choose my own timing for the internship?
+Q: Can I choose my own shift and schedule?

 Q: Who do I ask for my letter of references?

-We ask for recommendation letters to help us assess your character when it comes to working professionally.
-Your letters should come from people who can attest your skills and work experience.
-It can come from your professor, team leader, coach, and organization head.
+Recommendation letters help us assess your character when it comes to working professionally.
+Your letters should come from people who can attest to your skills and work experience.
+It can come from your professor, co-worker, team leader, coach, and organization head.
 It should not come from any of your family members.